gkabasele/HVAC_Traces/README.md

 # HVAC Traces
 This repository contains pcap traces of the HVAC system of a university.
-Its goal is to provide the research community interested in automation system security with real network traffic to evaluate, validate Network Intrustion Detection System
+Its goal is to provide the research community interested in automation system security with real network traffic to evaluate, validate Network Intrustion Detection System.
+A detailed description of the system is presented [here](https://arxiv.org/pdf/1908.02118.pdf)

 For privacy sake, the IP addresses have been anonymized with [Crypto-PAN](https://www.cc.gatech.edu/computing/Telecomm/projects/cryptopan/) and the packet payload have been truncated.